 The Vermont Statutes Online

-Subchapter 002 : FIRE SAFETY DIVISION(Cite as: 20 V.S.A. § 2732)
+Subchapter 002 : Division of Fire Safety(Cite as: 20 V.S.A. § 2732)

 § 2732.
-Historic variance appeals board; variances; exemptions
+Historic Variance Appeals Board; variances, exemptions

-(b) The board shall hear and determine all requests for variances or exemptions from the rules adopted by the commissioner under this subchapter for historic buildings and structures.
+(b) The Board shall hear and determine all requests for variances or exemptions from the rules adopted by the Commissioner under this subchapter for historic buildings and structures.
 A request for a variance or exemption may be granted where an applicant has demonstrated that strict compliance would entail practical difficulty, or unnecessary hardship, or would damage or destroy the historic architectural integrity of the historic building or structure, or is otherwise found unwarranted, provided that:

 (1) any such variance or exemption secures the public safety and health;

-(2) any petitioner for such a variance or exemption can demonstrate that the methods, means, or practices proposed to be taken in lieu of compliance with the rule or rules provide, in the opinion of the board, equal protection of the public safety and health as provided by rule or rules;
+(2) any petitioner for such a variance or exemption can demonstrate that the methods, means, or practices proposed to be taken in lieu of compliance with the rule or rules provide, in the opinion of the Board, equal protection of the public safety and health as provided by rule or rules;

-(c) The board may permit a person seeking a variance or exemption to phase in compliance with the rules adopted under this subchapter in lieu of or in addition to granting the variance or exemption requested.
+(c) The Board may permit a person seeking a variance or exemption to phase in compliance with the rules adopted under this subchapter in lieu of or in addition to granting the variance or exemption requested.
 The period of phased in compliance shall be reasonable but shall state a date by which compliance shall be achieved.

-(e) The board may adopt, amend, or repeal procedural rules to carry out the provisions of this section.
+(e) The Board may adopt, amend, or repeal procedural rules to carry out the provisions of this section.

-(f) The board is attached to the department of public safety for administrative purposes.
+(f) The Board is attached to the Department of Public Safety for administrative purposes.

-(g) The board shall be subject to the requirements of 1 V.S.A. chapter 5, subchapters 2 and 3 of chapter 5 of Title 1.
+(g) The Board shall be subject to the requirements of 1 V.S.A. chapter 5, subchapters 2 and 3.
 (Added 2003, No. 141 (Adj.
 Sess.), § 3, eff.
 April 1, 2005; amended 2021, No. 20, § 170.)